 Cleaning and sanitising

-Our community food growers will be regularly cleaning and sanitising any communal or frequently used areas e.g. taps and gates.
-The risk of transmission of COVID-19 at communal areas such as taps and gates will be highlighted via adequate signage.
+Our team will be regularly cleaning and sanitising any communal or frequently used areas e.g. taps and gates.
+Our compost toilet will be regularly sanitised.

 Travel to site